ary4m4n03/Wi-Fi-Auto-Login-Script/README.md

 # Wi-Fi Auto Login Script (PowerShell)

 ## Overview
-This project automates the login process for Wi-Fi networks that use **captive portals** (webpages that require you to enter credentials before granting internet access).
+This project automates the login process for Wi-Fi networks that use **captive portals** (webpages that require you to enter credentials before granting internet access) for Windows systems.

 Instead of manually opening a browser and signing in each time, the script: